Shreyans92/shreyans92.github.io/_posts/2020-05-18-NonLinearity.md

 ---
 layout: post
-title: Train Big, Plan Smart: How to Calculate Memory and Estimate GPUs for LLMs
+title: Train Big, Plan Smart - How to Calculate Memory and Estimate GPUs for LLMs
 subtitle: A Comprehensive Guide to Memory Calculation and GPU Estimation for Optimizing LLM Training.

 image: '/img/llm_training.png'
 share-img: '/img/llm_training.png'